-- Official transcript showing - ✓ an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - Completion of an Introduction to Social Work course, with a minimum grade of C. [Can be completed concurrently with a Conditional admission to the MSW program]. - Completion of a statistics course within the last 3 years, with a minimum grade of C. [Can be completed concurrently with a Conditional admission to the MSW program] - ✓ GPA - A cumulative grade point average of 3.0 for the last 60 credits earned. - Upon written request, applicants with a marginally low GPA may be considered if they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
-Examples of the evidence that should be included in the request include the following: - Successful completion of graduate course work - Strong GRE scores - Strong writing skills - Strong work history in human services (multiple years, with references). - A completed Application, submitted electronically - A typed, personal statement, 3-4 pages, addressing - ✓ Ability to use distance learning technology and preferred learning style; - ✓ Motivations for applying to an MSW program and career goals; - ✓ Examples of how the student's personal values are congruent with the values of professional social work - ✓ An example of when the student sought supervision or consultation to resolve a difficult situation. - How the student intends to manage time in this rigorous program, which includes field practicum at least 2 days a week.
-Please use 12 pt., Times New Roman font, double spaced, with 1-inch margins.
-IMPORTANT: Please proofread for issues of spelling, grammar, organization, and clarity of ideas. - The Program reserves the right to require an interview of any applicant.
+- 2. Official transcript showing - an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - completion of an Introduction to Social Work course with a minimum grade of C, or its equivalent.
+[Can be completed concurrently with a Conditional admission to the MSW program with MSW Program Director approval]. - completion of a statistics course within the last 3 years with a minimum grade of C, or its equivalent.
+[Can be completed concurrently with a Conditional admission to the MSW program with MSW Program Director approval] - 3.
+Minimum GPA of 3.0. - We recognize that some applicants may be good candidates for the program, yet past circumstances in their lives or in the educational environment may have negatively affected their GPA.
+Upon written request, applicants with a marginally low GPA may be considered if they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
+To demonstrate their academic readiness, students may choose to submit any or all of the following examples. - Successful completion of graduate course work - Strong GRE scores - Strong writing skills - Strong work history in human services (multiple years, with references).